 Cefic and DGAC submitted informal document INF.22 (sixtieth session) suggesting that a careful review of the available data is necessary before a final decision on packing group assignments is made and offering to undertake such a review.
 The Sub-Committee welcomed this suggested review of data, and the expert from the Netherlands volunteered to submit a revised proposal to the next session taking into account the comments received.

 7. Industry has undertaken that review of data as promised.
 Various studies and sources of information were evaluated.
 An overarching report was prepared by the Industrial Health and Safety Consultants (IHSC, LLC) and a comprehensive study of the 8.75 % incident was undertaken by Charles River.
 Those two reports are presented as Annex 1 and Annex 2 respectively.
 In short, Cefic and DGAC find that the available data do support the addition of division 6.1 in the classification for the substance and many of its solutions, but also that the data show it is not feasible to develop a single set of cut-off values to determine the packing group of every formulation that happens to contain TMAH.
 These findings are consistent with the general approach to classification presented in the Model Regulations that assigns a classification for a mixture on the basis of the characteristics of the mixture, not primarily on the characteristics of the constituents in the mixture.
 Specifically, Cefic and DGAC find that aqueous solutions can be reliably classified based on the concentration of TMAH in water, but that more complex formulations containing TMAH and other constituents are not susceptible to such an approach.
-In short, the available data do support the addition of division 6.1 in the classification for the substance and most of its solutions, but do not support the assignment of PG I to aqueous solutions containing less than 25 % TMAH (see Annex 1).
+In short, the available data do support the addition of division 6.1 in the classification for the substance and most of its solutions, but do not support the assignment of PG I to aqueous solutions containing 25 % or less TMAH (see Annex 1).

 III.
 Classification by human experience should be refined by animal data